 When to begin collecting Social Security

 Many people assume they must begin taking Social Security as soon as they retire, but that's not the case.
 The longer you wait, the more each payment will be.
 If you are healthy and don't need the income right away, it may be wise to delay as long as you can.
-In addition, if you are working after retirement age, you are still accumulating benefits, which will increase your payment amount when you do start taking Social Security.
+In addition, if you are working after retirement age, you are still accumulating benefits (and perhaps earning delayed retirement credits), which will increase your payment amount when you do start taking Social Security.

 Working while collecting a pension

 If you work for a new employer while collecting a pension from a previous employer, your pension will not be affected by your earnings.
 However, if you work for the same employer from whom you are collecting a pension, the situation may be different.

 Some retirement plans let you start collecting a full pension at the retirement age defined by the plan, even if you continue to work for that company.
 Other plans suspend your pension payments for the time you are working; they may or may not offer increased payments when you finally retire.
 These distinctions can be important in determining whether continuing to work is financially worthwhile.